 "I am OK, Ms. DiMarco.
 The mob will be apoplectic over the seizure of their drug lab.
 They invested millions in this production facility.
 I expect a violent response."

-Shelly, with a Ph.D. in Clinical Psychology, tried a different tact with the Angel.
+With a Ph.D. in Clinical Psychology, Shelly tried a different tact with Angel.

 "Angel, please join Ryan and me for dinner in our condo tomorrow night.
 I'm a good cook.
-I will move my electric car to one of the guest spots; park in my spot: Level 2 Space 23.
+I will move my electric car to one of the guest spots; park in my spot: Level 2, Space 23.
 Nobody will know you're here.
 We can talk about anything you want.
 Ryan won't arrest you; I'm sure of that."

 Her response was swift and sure.

 "That's very sweet of you, Ms. DiMarco.
 The mob will be making a full-court press to find and kill me.
 I cannot; I will not endanger you or your family.
 You face jeopardy enough in your life as a policeman's wife.
-Don't ask me to add to it.
+Please don't ask me to add to it.

 I wish I had a normal life and that we could be friends.
-Life just never seems to turn out as you expected.
+Life never seems to turn out as you expected.

 All the best to you and Ryan.
 Angel out."